+Living in a city like Toronto definitely isn’t cheap, but that shouldn’t stop you from living your best life, and having an Insta-ready wardrobe.
 Affordable clothing isn’t hard to find if you know where to look.
-Take a gander at the places and stores below, and you’ll still have enough money left over to pay your bills!
+Take a gander at the places and stores below, and you’ll still have enough money left over to pay your bills.

 Along with vintage, Toronto also has a number of consignment stores — whether you’re looking for more affordable secondhand clothing or designer labels.
-VSP on Dundas, as well as Fashionably Yours and Consign Toronto, both on Queen St. West, have some of the best prices on second-hand designer clothing.
+VSP on Dundas, as well as Fashionably Yours and Consign Toronto, both on Queen Street.
+West, have some of the best prices on second-hand designer clothing.
 Otherwise, if you’re just looking to strike a deal on lightly used contemporary and vintage items, head over to Common Sort.

 Obviously, a list of places to buy affordable clothing in Toronto, wouldn’t be complete without including Winners and Marshalls stores.
 These off-price retailers specializes in giving you the best deals on labels we all love with many clearance items starting at only $20 or less.
 What we love most about Winners and Marshalls is the massive selection!
 Being a department store, there’s always a crazy amount of clothes to choose from whether it’s activewear, denim, jewellery, accessories, or apparel you’re looking for.

 If you’re looking for off the runway finds without paying off the runway prices, then fast fashion retailers like Zara, and H&M are your best bet.
 You can always find the latest fads at these stores for a fraction of the price of their designer inspirations.
 On the contrary, if you’re in the market for basics and affordable office attire, try Uniqlo or Joe Fresh for budget-friendly button ups, shift dresses, blazers, and dress pants.